njzhangfengjun/SeqGAN-for-sequence-images/README.md

 * CUDA at least 8.0 (For GPU)

 ## Origin
-The idea is from paper [SeqGAN: Sequence Generative Adversarial Nets with Policy Gradient](https://arxiv.org/pdf/1609.05473.pdf)

-The code is rewrited in PyTorch with the structure largely from [Tensorflow Implementation](https://github.com/LantaoYu/SeqGAN)
+The code is rewritten in PyTorch, utilizing the inter layer similarity of sequence images to generate high-resolution images

 ## Runing
 ```